nagasudhirpulla/taming_python/blog/skills/error_handling.md

 # the above program prints "Name error occured, which means that, a variable name is not defined"
 ```
-In the above example, first we check if the error type is `NameError` and try to handle it.
-Then we check if the error is of type `OsError`
+In the above example, first we check if the error type is `NameError` and it.
+Otherwise we check if the error is of type `OsError` and handle it.
+After that  we catch any other types of errors.

 ### Online Interpreter
 Although we recommend to practice the above examples in Visual Studio Code, you can run these examples online at https://www.tutorialspoint.com/execute_python_online.php